 Rape Aggression Defense (RAD)

-Rape Aggression Defense (RAD) training is a comprehensive, women-only course that teaches awareness, prevention, risk reduction, and risk avoidance, progressing on to the basics of hands-on defense training.
-Taught at more than 1,000 colleges and universities across the United States, RAD is the only program endorsed by the International Association of Campus Law Enforcement Administrators.
-Learn more about the national RAD program.
+Rape Aggression Defense (RAD) training is a comprehensive, women-only course that teaches awareness, prevention, risk reduction and risk avoidance, progressing on to the basics of hands-on defense training.
+Taught at more than 1,000 colleges and universities across the United States, RAD is the only program endorsed by the International Association of the campus Law Enforcement administrators.
+Learn more about the Nation RAD Program.

 The RAD Class

 The Basic Self-Defense for Women program is a 9 to 12-hour course.
 Participants spend time in the classroom for open discussion and lecture; learn and demonstrate physical techniques, which include stances, strikes, kicks and pressure points, as well as techniques to break away from wrist grabs, bear hugs and choke holds; and RAD simulation (optional), in which a certified RAD “aggressor” acts out real-life scenarios, and participants defend themselves using the techniques learned in class.
 Attendance for the entire course is required in order to receive a certificate of completion.
 Reynolds Police employees have been certified through RAD Systems, Inc. RAD classes are offered several times each semester, and occasionally in the summer months.
 The class is free to Reynolds students, faculty, and staff.

 If interested in this course, submit the online registration form.
 If classes are full you will be placed on a waiting list for the next available class.
 For more class information, please contact Sgt.
 William Judon firstname.lastname@example.org, or Sgt.
 Kimberly Talley-Bryant email@example.com,.